aridjayarecipes/cutesrecipes.web.app/content/post/2216-easiest-way-to-make-award-winning-pumpkin-pakoda.md

 ##### Steps to make Pumpkin Pakoda:

 1. Peeled,Cut pumpkin thinly in square shape then add all the ingredients and make a thick batter of gram flour with the help of water adding all spices.Heat refined oil into kadhai.
-1. Now dip all the pieces of pumpkin one by one into batter and deep fry it to both side till it's colour is golden and cooked.
+1. Now dip all the pieces of pumpkin one by one into batter and deep fry it to both side till it&#39;s colour is golden and cooked.
 1. Take it out from oil.Keep this on the tissue paper to absorb extra oil.Serve it hot with fried green chillies and ketchup.